 Now let us look at the companies in the bottom left or the undesirable quadrant of the MQ.
 We will call this the WQ or worst quadrant.

-Snowflake has raised hundreds of millions of dollars including $480 million in just 2018, and with that money, you can buy plentiful coverage.
+Snowflake has raised hundreds of millions of dollars, including $480 million in just 2018, and with that money, you can buy full coverage.
 Furthermore, Snowflake is rumored to be preparing for an IPO, and the Gartner rating will be used to promote Snowflake with potential investors.
 This makes Snowflake “highly motivated.”
-In fact, I was recently reading some complimentary articles about Snowflake in Forbes, and know that Forbes takes paid placements, it got me thinking whether are articles were simply paid placements.
+I was recently reading some complimentary articles about Snowflake in Forbes and know that Forbes takes paid placements.
+It got me thinking about whether are articles were paid placements.

-According to DB Engines, 1010data is the 142nd most popular database in general use and we had never heard of 1010data before reading this MQ.
+According to DB Engines, 1010data is the 142nd most popular database in general use, and we had never heard of 1010data before reading this MQ.
 1010data “smells” very much like a company that was included because they brought enough cash to the table.
 1010data is below HAWQ and above Infobright in DB Engines’ listing, but neither Infobright nor HAWQ nor any of the other databases around them are in the MQ.
-In fact, none of the databases down this low are in the MQ.
+None of the databases down this low are in the MQ.